Ron Howard: 1995–2008: Historical dramas and acclaim

 Howard showcased the world premiere of his historical drama film Frost/Nixon at the London Film Festival in October 2008.
 The film is based on the taped conversations known as the Frost/Nixon interviews between former United States President Richard Nixon and British talk show host David Frost.
 Frank Langella portrayed Nixon opposite Michael Sheen as Frost.
 The film was based on the play of the same name by Peter Morgan.
 The film also featured performances from Mathew Macfadyen, Sam Rockwell, Rebecca Hall, Oliver Platt, Toby Jones, and Kevin Bacon.
-Despite losing money at the box office, the film was a critical success with website Rotten Tomatoes giving the film an approval rating of 93% with the critical consensus reading, "Frost/Nixon is weighty and eloquent; a cross between a boxing match and a ballet with Oscar worthy performances."
+Despite losing money at the box office, the film was a critical success with website Rotten Tomatoes giving the film an approval rating of 93% with the critical consensus reading, "Frost/Nixon is weighty and eloquent; a cross between a boxing match and a ballet with Oscar-worthy performances."
 Metacritic gives the film an average score of 80 out of 100, based on 38 critics, indicating "generally favorable reviews".
-The film received 5 Academy Award nominations with Howard receiving a nomination for Best Director.
+The film received five Academy Award nominations with Howard receiving a nomination for Best Director.
+The Guardian praised the film declaring, "Frost/Nixon is a riveting film, sharper, more intense than the play".
 Howard was the recipient of the Austin Film Festival's 2009 Extraordinary Contribution to Filmmaking Award.
-Michael Keaton presented him with the Award.
+Michael Keaton presented him the Award.